Microsoft Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB DP-420 Exam Practice Test

 Question 1

-You need to provide a solution for the Azure Functions notifications following updates to con-product.
+You need to ensure that App1 supports the new configuration for account1.
 The solution must meet the business requirements and the product catalog requirements.

 NOTE: Each correct selection is worth one point.